methanius/methanius/README.md

 - 🌱 I’m currently learning Rust and the functional and type-level approaches to data modelling, partially by also playing with Haskell, a lot by reading books and too little by programming right now due to 👶.
 - 🔬 Published author of 1! scientific articles:
   *  <https://journals.aps.org/pra/abstract/10.1103/PhysRevA.104.052621> (or on arxiv under the same title)\
+     - Modeling a Markovian quantum system with a classical hidden state and inferring that state from modelled measurements and a forward-backward like inference method.\
-     The article involved learning Itô calculus, spending too much time optimizing my initial Python code and subsequently learning and transitioning to C++ for huge performance gains.
+     - I learned Itô calculus, the theory of open quantum system,  spend way too much time optimizing my initial Python code, subsequently learnt and transitioned to C++ for huge performance gains.
 - 📫 I'm reachable here, on LinkedIn by my given name and WhatsApp and messenger for my friends and family!
 - 😄 Pronouns: He/Him